glozow/bitcoin/doc/policy/packages.md

 The following rules are only enforced for packages to be submitted to the mempool (not enforced for test accepts):

-* Packages must be child-with-parents packages.
-This also means packages must contain at least 1 transaction. (#31096)

-   - *Rationale*: This allows for fee-bumping by CPFP.
-Allowing multiple parents makes it possible to fee-bump a batch of transactions.
-Restricting packages to a defined topology is easier to reason about and simplifies the validation logic greatly.

-   - Warning: Batched fee-bumping may be unsafe for some use cases.
-Users and application developers should take caution if utilizing multi-parent packages.

-* Transactions in the package that have the same txid as another transaction already in the mempool will be removed from the package prior to submission ("deduplication").
+* Transactions in the package that are already in the mempool or have the same txid as another transaction already in the mempool are skipped ("deduplication").

    - *Rationale*: Node operators are free to set their mempool policies however they please, nodes may receive transactions in different orders, and malicious counterparties may try to take